Avraj19/sql-queries-excercise/sql_exercises_homework.md

 Response:

 ### Q5 - We need to update all of our FAX information!
-This Day and age it is a must! :) Find me the Name of All of the companies that we do not have their FAX numbers!
+This Day and age it is a must! :sweat_smile::sweat_smile::sweat_smile: Find me the Name of All of the companies that we do not have their FAX numbers!
 I would also like to know with whom I need to speak with, their contact numbers and what city they are base in.

 Query:

 Response:

 ### Q6 - Ahh there you are!
-My prize SPARTANTS!
+My prize :star::star:SPARTANTS:star::star:!
 MY MARES AND MY STALLIONS!
 We need to re-target all of our Customers is Paris!
 Get me information on these clients.

 Query: